 Electrical turbochargers / compressors

 Shunt-based current measurements under harsh environmental conditions: The CSMshunt device family extends the application range of CAN- and EtherCAT®-based AD MiniModules from CSM.

-Hall-effect-based measurement of highly dynamic currents under harsh environmental conditions: the LEM-sensor package is optimized for connection to our ECAT ADMM modules.
+Hall-effect-based measurement of highly dynamic currents under harsh environmental conditions: the LEM-sensor packages are optimized for connection to our AD4 ECAT modules.